brunodea/general-cfgs/vim_plugins.md

 # Notes

-* For installing racer (not the vim plugin), use: https://github.com/phildawes/racer
+* For installing racer (not the vim plugin), use: https://github.com/phildawes/racer or, on Arch, `yaourt rust-racer`.